Benefit in Kind

 - allows an employee to take free meals, food or drink from the business during the course of a day

 There are certain benefits which are not chargeable by virtue of the Income Tax (Benefits In Kind) (Exemptions) Order 2007.
-This includes cases where the aggregate value of all the general benefits received is below £400.
+This includes cases where the aggregate value of all the general benefits received does not exceed £600.
 In these cases the Income Tax Division will not charge the benefits provided to tax.

-Where an employee is provided with benefits in kind other than company cars and company car fuel (benefits assessable under section 2G of the Income Tax Act 1970) the benefits in kind should only be declared on a form T9 where the aggregate total of all general benefits exceeds £400.
-If the aggregate total is less than £400, then they need not be reported.
-Note that the aggregation is based on £400 per employee per employer.
+Where an employee is provided with benefits in kind other than company cars and company car fuel (benefits assessable under section 2G of the Income Tax Act 1970) the benefits in kind should only be declared on a form T9 where the aggregate total of all general benefits exceeds £600.
+If the aggregate total does not exceed £600, then they need not be reported.
+Please note that this exemption is based on £600 per employee, per employer.

 Company Car and Fuel Benefits